devyansh0104/flipkart-gba-sentiment-topic-analysis/README.md

 pip install pandas xlrd nltk textblob matplotlib seaborn wordcloud First, run the flipkart gba_1.ipynb notebook to preprocess the data and create the preprocessed_data.xlsx file.

-Next, run the flipkart gba_2.ipynb notebook to perform the sentiment and topic analysis and generate the visualizations.
+Next, run the flipkart gba_2.ipynb notebook to perform the sentiment and topic analysis, and generate the visualizations.